Hongluo Temple

 1) Bus no. 936 departs from Beijing's commuter-bus hub station ("Beijing Dongzhimen") during the hours 7:00 AM to 5:00 PM daily and goes directly to the temple.

-2) One can also take bus no. 916 to the center of Huairou county, then switch to a taxi.
+2) One can also take bus no. 916 to the center of Huairou County, then switch to a taxi.

-3) On weekends (Sat-Sun) and on public holidays, special tourist buses – bus nos.
+3) On weekends (Sat-Sun) and public holidays, special tourist buses – bus nos.
 6 and 16 – also service the temple and its environs.

 Ticket Price: RMB 30 per person.